Hydralazine Dosage

 Usual Adult Dose for Hypertension

-Initial dose: 10 mg orally 4 times a day for the first 2 to 4 days.
-Increase to 25 mg orally 4 times a day for the balance of the first week.
+Initial dose: 10 mg orally 4 times a day for the first 2 to 4 days; increase to 25 mg orally 4 times a day for the balance of the first week

-Maintenance dose: Adjust dosage to the lowest effective levels.
+Maintenance dose: Adjust dosage to the lowest effective levels

 Usual Adult Dose for Hypertensive Emergency

-Usual Adult Dose for Congestive Heart Failure
+Usual Pediatric Dose for Hypertension

 Renal Dose Adjustments